Student Handbook: Section 4: Residential Living Policies

 The University provides mattress encasements specifically designed to prevent the spread of common insect infestation.
 Students are required to keep the mattress encasement on their mattress at all times.
 Removal of the mattress encasement may subject the student to a fine and restitution charges.

-A resident must get roommate approval before hosting a guest on campus.
+A resident must get roommate approval before bringing a guest into their residential space.
 All guests to a room are subject to the agreement of all room residents.
 The presence of guests must not restrict free access for assigned residents to all common spaces and any private space they may have or create any situation that infringes on the need of roommates to remain undisturbed.
 Students may not sign in or sign out guest(s) for other residential students.
 Daemen University students, in the role of guest or host, are responsible for properly following sign-in procedures.

 Residents are permitted to have overnight guests in accordance with the above-mentioned policy.
 However, cohabitation is not permitted and is defined at the discretion of Housing & Residence Life staff.
 Residents who have guests that are deemed to be cohabitating, or are causing a disruption to the community, will be asked to have their guest leave immediately.
 In general, students’ guests are not allowed to stay more than two (2) nights during the course of any seven-day period.